 Step 7: Arrow down to Mark and select box.

-Step 8: Arrow down and enter B O X in the x box.
-2nd Alpha ( - x to spell B O X. Press Enter.
+Step 8: Arrow down and enter B O X (using the alphanumeric keypad) in the x.
+Press ENTER.

 Step 9: Read the boxplot.
 Press F3 and use the left and right cursors to find Min(200), Q1(250), Med(325), Q3(400), and Max(500).

-Tip: if you want to change the folder back to MAIN, press Mode, scroll down to Current Folder.
-Press right key, then press 1 Enter.
+Tip: if you want to change the folder back to MAIN, press MODES, scroll down to Current Folder.
+Press right key, then press 1 ENTER.